GAMING & COMPUTER LAB

 The illustrated instructions help with building electronic circuits that can interact with the software.
 Learn about different sensors that for example sense motion, sound, vibration, tilt, light, temperature, humidity or moisture.
 Additional sensors are available.
 The included Scratch scripts can read the sensors and display their data on the screen, animate the characters or turn on LED's, motors or buzzers.

 The programming software makes it easy to code scripts that are understandable for children or beginners.
 More experienced users can program in a different programming language like Python.
-The provided demo scripts give examples how to set up experiments and can be easily changed for own ideas and projects.
+The provided demo scripts give examples how to set up experiments and they can be easily modified for own ideas and projects.